jzernisch/agile/notes.md

 ## The Pull Principle

-- Pull Principle: each step in a value stream works on demand i.e. when the downstream step "pulls" (production based on actual demand vs forecasted demand).
+- Pull Principle: each step in a value stream works on demand i.e. when the downstream step "pulls" based on _actual demand_ (vs forecasted demand).
 - Pulling instead of Pushing work minimizes inventory.
+- There is a slightly different definition of "Pull": Work is being pulled by workers depending on their _capacity_ (vs assigning work to them directly).

 ## Defined vs Empirical Process Control